 Do you have an effective Resource Manager yet?

-The Resource Manager role is becoming an increasingly important position, especially for organizations that manage numerous people and projects.
+The effective Resource Manager role is becoming an increasingly important position, especially for organizations that manage numerous people and projects.
 Whether you employ a professional Resource Manager, or decide to retrain existing employees, ensuring they have the right skills and the right tools to do the job is key.